THE SYRIAN SERIES, DAY 2

 TO THE SYRIAN BORDER

-I then made my way to Damascus, where I met Khaldoun (Golden Target), the gent who arranged my visa, trip, and now my money; this wouldn’t have been possible without him.
-However, exchanging the money in the corner of the Sheraton Hotel was a bit suspect.
+From there, I continued on to Damascus, where I met Khaldoun (Golden Target), the man who arranged my Syrian visa, travel logistics, and finances.
+This trip simply wouldn’t have happened without him.
+That said, exchanging cash in the corner of the Sheraton Hotel definitely felt a little… questionable.

 DAILY TRAVEL STATS….